nikoo-dev/todolist-app/development-tasks.md

 | T17  |        |        | +      |

-## Weekly Checklists
+## Checklists

-Use weekly checklists to track your weekly development progress.
+Use checklists to track your weekly development progress.

-### Week 1

-The developer's checklist for week 1:
+The developer's checklist:

 - [ ] T01: C# projects are created and added to the solution file; project dependencies as configured as expected.
 - [ ] T01: Built-in .NET code analysis tools are enabled in C# projects; StyleCop NuGet package is added as a dependency to all C# projects and configured properly.